How to Sew Double Bias Tape for Hems, Armholes & Corners

 See "How to make bias tape" for instructions on how to make it.

-Bias tape is often used to hide seam allowances at hems, armholes, etc. However, it is not only used for straight lines, but also for curved lines, corners, and other difficult parts...
+Bias tape is often used to hide seam allowances at hems, "armholes," and other areas.
+It is not only used for straight lines, but also for curved lines, corners, and other tricky parts.

 What do I do about the corners?
 What about the curves?
 What do I do with the bias tape after the first lap?
-This time, we will bias the entire circumference of the tape in an unusual way, as shown in the photo below.
+This time, we will bias the entire circumference of the fabric in a unique way, as shown in the photos below.

-As you can see in the photo, corners, dented corners, curves, seam allowance treatment, etc. are a little difficult to handle, but please refer to the following
+As you can see in the photo, corners, inner curves, and seam allowance treatment can be a little difficult to handle.
+Please refer to the following steps.

 First, cut off the portion of the bias tape that is not needed at the start using fabric scissors.